 This is a good time of year to get new collars and tags and to make sure that their microchips are up to date just in case they do happen to get out during the celebrations.
 If your dog happens to get out during the party, once the fireworks start you never know how far away they could run.
 It’s important to make sure they can be ID’d and brought home ASAP.

-Keeping your dog safe on the 4th of July isn’t too hard, just follow these few simple steps to help make them comfortable while you relax and enjoy your family and friends.
+If you follow these few simple steps to for keeping your pet safe on the 4th of July, you’ll help make them comfortable while you relax and enjoy your family and friends.